 Why do you like winter?

 Winters were harsh, and food was hard to come by.
 Farmers used what little they had to make meals, and that’s how cheese fondue was born.

 The family gathered around the fireplace to share a warm meal.
 They dipped pieces of bread, meat, and vegetables into a mixture of cheese, garlic, and a little wine to make their small portions go further.

-Dinner conversation ideas for Fondue Night:
+Dinner conversation ideas for Fondue themed family dinner night:

 Discuss life on the farm and what type of chores the family would partake in, how families would spend their evenings during the harsh winters, and what places you would visit if your family went on a trip to Switzerland.

 Buying local food is good for your family, right for the community, and good for the farmers who practice sustainability.